I’m murdering these as I find them, but they’re interesting while they’re still alive. Take a look.

 Maybe Peters’ Thread Snake Leptotyphlops scutifrons – known to be found in the Durban area.

-Here’s the birding spot in full operational mode:
+Here’s my best birding spot in full operational mode:

 Early Sunday morning I roust the lil bastids.
 C’mon, Up!
 Let’s go.
 Off to Inanda Dam where they’re going to slay the bass.
 Tom, Jose & Ryan.
 45yrs of trouble on six legs and, according to them, fishermen of note.